-Njioma has been invited to participate in summer festivals including Yale’s Norfolk Chamber Music Festival, Music Academy of the West, Montreal International String Quartet Academy, Meadowmount, Fontainebleau Schools, Boston University Tanglewood Institute, and the inaugural Virtuosi Virtual Summer Academy.
+Njioma is a frequent chamber music series player and has performed in festivals including Music@Menlo, Perlman Chamber Music Workshop, Juilliard String Quartet Seminar, Norfolk Chamber Music Festival, Music Academy of the West, Montreal International String Quartet Academy, Meadowmount, Fontainebleau Schools and the Boston University Tanglewood Institute.

-Before attending Juilliard, Njioma toured in Germany, Spain, Argentina, the Czech Republic and The Netherlands and performed in Carnegie Hall and Boston’s Symphony Hall as a member for five years of the Boston Philharmonic Youth Orchestra conducted by Benjamin Zander.
-Grateful to have been a scholarship recipient for many years through Winsor Music and Boston’s Project STEP string training program for black and Latinx youth, Njioma studied during that time primarily with Farhoud Moshfegh, Marianna Green-Hill and James Buswell.
-Njioma, who began playing the violin at age 4, has since then performed in numerous volunteer concerts with her siblings and many others.
+For many years, Njioma was a scholarship recipient through Boston’s Project STEP string training program for black and Latino youth and at the time also earned summer study scholarship assistance through Winsor Music.
+Her principal teachers have also included Ronald Copes, James Buswell, Mariana Green-Hill and Farhoud Moshfegh.
+Njioma, who began studying the violin at the age of 4, has since performed in numerous volunteer concerts with her siblings and many others.
 As a Juilliard Gluck Fellow she performed regularly for the medically vulnerable, retirees and children.
-She enjoys performing in Sound Off: Music for Bail Concerts and teaching composition and collaboration to NYC elementary and middle school students from underserved communities through the Opportunity Music Project.
+These days Njoma loves teaching composition and collaboration to NYC elementary and middle school students from underrepresented communities through the Opportunity Music Project.

 Inquiries & Bookings: